-For employers to refer a member of staff for an sickness absence management (case management) referral - as a one off or as a contract/retainer
+For employers to refer a member of staff for an sickness absence management (case management) referral - as a one off or as a package

-The service is provided face to face in the Glasgow area, onsite at your premises or over the telephone for small and medium sized businesses.
+The service is provided by phone or virtual, for small and medium sized businesses.
 Any queries or if you would like more information, please get in touch.

 Why should you access the service?

 Some of the reasons why managers should refer are:-

 - the employee has had several episodes of short term absence, and following discussions with the manager has concerns